 An example project, using a servo, is described here.

-Note: The servo only holds its position whilst the program is running – it stops when the program ends.
+Note: Prior to version 1.0.13, the servo only holds its position whilst the program is running – it stops when the program ends.
 Use wait statements or a do forever loop to keep it holding its position.

 Ultrasonic Distance Sensors